10/2025

 Challenges

 • Maintaining brand authenticity: Abercrombie’s aesthetic is youthful, confident, and elevated.
-Each concept needed to feel expressive without becoming loud or overly trend driven.
+Each concept needed to feel expressive without becoming loud or overly trend-driven.

 • Appealing to a specific demographic: The 25–30 millennial audience prioritizes quality, maturity, nostalgia, and lifestyle alignment.
 Each design needed to reflect these values.